 These "high functioning alcoholics" (HFAs) are typically driven professionally, with perfectionist and workaholic tendencies, and they often drink with friends and colleagues, rather than alone.
 It's often more difficult for these types of alcoholics to realize they have a problem since they are successful and appear normal and healthy to the rest of the world.
+Appearances can be deceiving, however, and HFAs can have just as great of a problem with alcohol as someone who fits the more classic image of a drunk.

 If you are a lawyer, you're probably well aware of this type of drinker.
 In fact, almost one quarter of attorneys who practice for more than 20 years end up developing an unhealthy relationship with alcohol.